skytreader/jorrvaskr/development-readme.markdown

     SET session_replication_role = replica;
     ```

-1. Run the containers althought for this whole operation, only the DB would
+1. Run the containers although for this whole operation, only the DB would
 actually matter:

     ```